msisouphanh/pokedex/README.md

 ## Pokedex

 A side project I made, which is a website that utilizes the PokeAPI.
 It contains all Pokemon data.
 Right now it's still work in progress as
-I plan to add more features to improve UX.
+I plan to add features to improve UX.
+Currently there are missing features such as a search funciton, hover effects, transitions, etc.

 ### Technologies
 - `React`